 “The Licit Life of Capitalism” offers an intimate and eclectic portrait of the oil industry’s attempt to disentangle itself from a small country on - and off - Africa’s Atlantic coast.
 But beyond these empirics, how might Appel’s portrait push scholars to examine the effects of our centuries-old, critical concept of “Capitalism”?

-This forum draws together research presented at the Annual Conference of the American of Geographers in 2018, “Destitution Economies: Mapping Relationships of Enforced Precarity.”
+This forum, edited by Kate Coddington, Deirdre Conlon, and Lauren Martin, draws together research presented at the Annual Conference of the American of Geographers in 2018, “Destitution Economies: Mapping Relationships of Enforced Precarity.”
 Based on our collective research—and trends we noticed across the field—we became interested in mapping the relationships between policies of migration control and destitution.

 This is an extraordinary book.
 It is lucid, compelling, insightful, and a tremendous achievement.
 It is dense and scholarly but also fascinating, moving, gripping even.
 Geoff Mann really wants you to understand, he wants you to see what he sees, and he has a gift for involving you in the process of discovering all the threads and alleyways that animate this study.

 In this paper, I offer a novel framework for understanding how primitive accumulation not only creates a capitalist material order but also a temporal order that motivates and reproduces capitalist violence.